chaoss/grimoirelab-tutorial/basics/install.md

 $ python3 build_grimoirelab --build --distdir /tmp/ivenv
 ```

-You can get a listing of all the options of `build_grimoirelab' by using its `--help` flag:
+You can get a listing of all the options of `build_grimoirelab` by using its `--help` flag:

 ```bash
 $ python3 build_grimoirelab --help